menu

 Another notable thing is that Purlear is an extremely popular destination for tourists and seasonal residents.
 So much of the population is seasonal such that the town’s population swells significantly during the vacation season, and drops again when the season ends.
 Because of this, much of the local economy is centered around tourism; some businesses may be operated only during the high season.
 During the low season, year-round residents will notice that the city is a substantially quieter place to live.

-Purlear is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small town, Purlear doesn't have a public transportation system that people use for their commute.

 Demographics

 The people who call Purlear home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Purlear residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Purlear include English, Irish, German, Scots-Irish, and Italian.
+Important ancestries of people in Purlear include English, Irish, German, Italian, and Canadian.

 The most common language spoken in Purlear is English.
 Other important languages spoken here include Italian and Spanish.